baleada/docs/assets/md/logic/classes/Animateable.md

 Finally, the good stuff!

-The first step to handling frames is to pass a callback function to the `play`, `reverse` or `seek` methods when you call them. `Animatable` will call that function at a rate of 60 frames per second, passing the current frame as the first argument.
+The first step to handling frames is to pass a callback function to the `play`, `reverse` or `seek` methods when you call them. `Animateable` will call that function at a rate of 60 frames per second, passing the current frame as the first argument.

 Each frame is simply an Object with a `data` property.
 The `data` property's value is also an Object, containing all the properties from your `keyframes` alongside their current value in the animation.